Choosing the perfect soil and fertilizer for vining plants can make you break a sweat. On top of that, if the plant is English Ivy, good luck!

 What Kind of Soil does English Ivy Need and Why?

-English Ivy (Hedera helix) is a popular houseplant brought into the limelight by European colonists in early 1727.
+English Ivy (Hedera helix) is a popular, beneficial houseplant brought into the limelight by European colonists in early 1727.

-English Ivy prefers well-draining loamy soil with some organic matters.
+This plant prefers well-draining, loamy soil with some organic matter.
 It prefers neutral soil pH ranging from 6.0 to 7.5.

-Look below for the features in proper soil.
+Look below for the features of proper soil for English Ivy.

 Requisities | Optimal Condition |